 If you want to reach out to leads for nurturing, prospects or customers alike, then you need great mail software.
 And MailChimp is not only an industry leader, it also comes with a fantastic free version.

-If you’re a B2B startup, it comes with email software, so you can contact leads and prospects en masse or in more individualized emails.
+If you’re a B2B startup, it comes with email software, so you can contact leads and prospects en masse or in more individualised emails.
 If you’re in B2C, then you can build and launch your store for free.
 Need inspo?
 MailChimp comes with pre-built templates as standard – even in the free version.

 7. Canva: A handy design tool for startups and businesses